 Perhaps Sir Tristram is a dangerous choice to pair with the entry of the Individual for the sake of my analysis; in many ways, he seems like the knight who has most internalized the structure of the knightly community, even as he avoids it.
 If one of his goals is to venture off and establish an alternative lifestyle—one marked by free travel, the attainment of his love, and the avoidance of aligning too closely with any one kingdom—his endeavor is an ultimate failure.
 Throughout his adventures, Tristram lives out a pattern of leaving Cornwall and returning, only to be betrayed once more by King Mark.
 Even as he ventures off on his own, Tristram begins to gather his own followers, thus re-creating a community similar to the one he left behind.
-Eventually Tristram does join the Round Table, although against his will, as if it is inevitable for a knight of his skill level to be amassed into the fold.
+Eventually Tristram does join the Round Table, although against his will, as if it is inevitable for a knight of his skill level to be drawn into the fold.
 Yet for all his failures in separating himself from the group, he is also the knight who experiments more than any other: Tristram is the one who navigates through the largest variety of communities.
 He is a member of Mark’s court, becomes a Round Table knight, interacts with religion, leads his own small group of men, and pursues his love with Isode.
 If the Medieval individual is that which emerges through the active balancing of multiple different groups and communities, then Tristram fits neatly into this category.

-Interestingly, this character whose lifestyle is most conducive to the discovery of his individual self is also the one who is hesitant to join the Round Table because, “thereto me is lothe, for I have to do in many contreys” (Bk.
+Interestingly, this character whose lifestyle is most conducive to the discovery of his individual self is also the one who is hesitant to join the Round Table: “thereto me is lothe, for I have to do in many contreys” (Bk.
 X, 6).
-As an extension, Malory’s treatment may be an example of his personal attitude toward a knight without a court which, admittedly, would not indicate a positive opinion.
+Malory’s treatment of Tristram may be an example of his personal attitude toward a knight without a court, a treatment that, admittedly, does not indicate a positive opinion.
 If an understanding of the individual did begin to emerge in the 12th century, our fifteenth-century Malory is willing to engage in the idea, but ultimately finds it lacking.
 This maps nicely to the frame of Tristram’s story.

 Tristram’s more independent streak is manifest even during his time within King Mark’s court.
 In one example, King Mark commands Tristram to fight a weary knight—Sir Lamorak—during a tournament; Tristram agrees to the joust but is also vocal about his disapproval and appears to have no qualms about rebuking his king in public.
 In yet another example, King Mark banishes Tristram from the kingdom.
 Once more, Tristram abides by Mark’s decree, but also voices his discontent with the turn of events.
 He complains: